New Year’s Resolutions Approved by Grandmas

 Your turn to resolve-

 How about you?
-What do you resolve, plan, hope, or want to achieve in 2019?
-And why not ask your grandmother what her resolutions are?
+What do you resolve, plan, hope, or want to achieve this year?
+And if you are fortunate enough to have her, why not ask your grandmother what her resolutions are?

 The object of a new year is not that we should have a new year, but a new you.